Skip to main content?

 The solution was simple: a lamp with LEDs instead of fluorescents, eliminating the broken bulb problem and lasting sixty times longer for half the power of fluorescent bulbs.
 Since power is inconsistent in developing environments, Equalize Health designed Brilliance to be run off of a car battery for up to eight hours in the event of outages.
 Brilliance has now treated over 1.5 million babies in more than 65 countries.

-The $80 US ReMotion Knee addresses the cost of fitting and maintaining prosthetic limbs.
+The $80 US ReMotion Knee addressed the cost of fitting and maintaining prosthetic limbs.
 Not only are prosthetics expensive, but they also need frequent adjustment and can rust and swell, exacerbating the need for ongoing maintenance.
 The ReMotion Knee was conceived to be as simple and flexible as a natural knee, with minimum parts and using a single hinge so that it swings naturally.

 In 2019, Equalize Health expanded ReMotion to ROMP (Range of Motion Project) so they could focus on addressing the health inequities impacting maternal and newborn health.
 They have used their expertise to address the leading causes of maternal and premature newborn death globally: postpartum hemorrhage and newborn respiratory distress.

-To ensure its products are broadly available at sustainable market terms, Equalize Health utilizes partnerships with distributors.
-Distribution agreements are structured so that for-profit distributors receive higher margins when they sell to hospitals with greater need.
-The distributors are free to sell to high-end hospitals too, granting Equalize Health a larger percentage.
+To ensure its products were broadly available at sustainable market terms, Equalize Health utilized partnerships with distributors.
+Distribution agreements were structured so that for-profit distributors received higher margins when they sell to hospitals with greater need.
+The distributors were free to sell to high-end hospitals too, granting Equalize Health a larger percentage.
+Equalize Health had started “Equalize Health 2030″ where they partnered with local healthcare workers and innovators to co-design health solutions, applying expertise in user-centered design, strategy, marketing and ecosystem building to scale them for global impact.
+Unfortunately, Equalize Health closed its doors in 2022.